-Reviewing and updating standing orders, standing financial instructions, a scheme of delegation and supporting procedure notes/manuals, which clearly define how decisions are taken and the processes and controls required to manage risks
+Reviewing and updating standing orders, standing financial instructions, a scheme of delegation and supporting procedure notes/manuals, which clearly define how decisions are taken and the processes and controls required to manage risks ensuring that the Constitution is subject to annual review.
+The last full review was adopted by Council in March 2011.
+A further review of part three of the constitution was considered by the Governance Committee in March 2012 and adopted by Council on 16 May 2012.
+The significant changes are the alignment of new delegations and new executive arrangements.
+Another full review will be undertaken once the Localism Act has been fully implemented

-The Director of Governance and Solicitor to the Council are responsible for ensuring that the Constitution is subject to annual review.
-The last review was adopted by Council in April 2011.
-The significant changes are the alignment of new structures, delegations and new executive arrangements.
+The Director of Governance and Solicitor to the Council are responsible for